Enable Extract Refresh Scheduling and Failure Notification

 Under Embedded Credentials, select both options to let publishers embed credentials and schedule extract refreshes.
 (Automatic refresh schedules require embedded credentials so Tableau Server can directly access data.)

 Note: On a multi-site server, failure notifications are a site setting, and embedded credentials are a server setting.
+To configure embedded credentials on a multi-site server, select Manage All Sites and then Settings.

 Managing schedules from the server